cwlacewe/srgan/README.md

 ```
 or use:
 ```
-./build_docker.sh
+./build_docker_gpu.sh
 ```

 # Run
 Use the following to run the docker:
 ```
-./run_docker.sh
+./run_docker_gpu.sh
 ```

 ### Docker example run
 The docker allows access to your $HOME directory to allow saving to your system.
-Please keep this in mind but you can change the binding in run_docker.sh.
+Please keep this in mind but you can change the binding in run_docker_gpu.sh.

 The following example upscales myImages/test_SRGAN_img_108x192.png from /path/to/this/repo.
 The myImages directory is used for the test method.
 You can also use resize_save_test_img.py to resize images for test cases.